Crest of the Australian Government Unique Student Identifier-Logo

 Students may apply for an exemption from having a USI, however they must understand the consequences if they do not have a USI.

-When applying for Commonwealth financial assistance or a Commonwealth supported place you must have a USI.
+When applying for Commonwealth financial assistance or a Commonwealth Supported Place the student must have a USI and cannot apply for an exemption.
 Commonwealth financial assistance includes:

 International students do not require a USI if they completed all their study outside of Australia.